hi-primus/optimus/README.md

 [![Slack](https://img.shields.io/badge/chat-slack-red.svg?logo=slack&color=36c5f0)](https://communityinviter.com/apps/hi-bumblebee/welcome)

 # Overview

 Optimus is an opinionated python library to easily load, process, plot and create ML models that run over pandas, Dask, cuDF, dask-cuDF, Vaex or Spark.

-Some amazing thing Optimus can do for you:
+Some amazing things Optimus can do for you:
-* Easy to use for newcomers.
+* Process using a simple API, making it easy to use for newcomers.
-* More than 100 function to handle strings, process dates, url and emails.
+* More than 100 functions to handle strings, process dates, urls and emails.
 * Easily plot data from any size.
 * Out of box functions to explore and fix data quality.
-* Use the same code to process your data in your laptop or cluster of GPUs.
+* Use the same code to process your data in your laptop or in a remote cluster of GPUs.

 ## Try Optimus
 To launch a live notebook server to test optimus using binder or Colab, click on one of the following badges: